 Feel a resurgence of energy.
 After only a few weeks of use, CPAP therapy may improve your energy, providing you with a fresh lease on life!

 For people with Obstructive Sleep Apnea, maintaining a healthy heart can start with CPAP therapy.
 Sleeping disorders often manifest other underlying issues such as high blood pressure, heart disease, and stroke.

-When people with Obstructive Sleep Apnea are treated using CPAP therapy, they may attain significantly lower blood pressure, allowing some patients to cut back on their blood pressure medications(3).
-There are many things we can do to keep our heart healthy and for Obstructive Sleep Apnea sufferers, CPAP therapy should be at the top of the list!
-This is a great benefit to using CPAP that many people may not know about.
+When people with Obstructive Sleep Apnea are treated using CPAP therapy, they may attain significantly lower blood pressure, allowing some patients to cut back on their blood pressure medications.
+There are many things we can do to keep our heart healthy, and for Obstructive Sleep Apnea sufferers, CPAP therapy should be at the top of the list!

 No Joke!
 Some users may benefit exceptionally well from using an APAP machine instead of a CPAP machine!
 Do you sleep in different positions during the night, have difficulties falling asleep at high pressures, or experience bloating?

 An APAP machine adjusts the ideal pressure based on detection of the patient’s breathing patterns providing the appropriate pressure for a comfortable night’s sleep.